 Staying on the diet long term

 Many people are unaware of the importance of food-rechallenges once the elimination phase is finished.
 In many cases the diet is inappropriately adhered to rigidly for long periods of time.
-The low FODMAP diet is ideally only to be used for a short period of time (2-6 weeks) to determine whether these foods are affecting gut function.
+The low FODMAP diet is ideally only used for a short period of time (2-6 weeks) to work out whether these foods are impacting on how the gut works.
 Research shows that long term FODMAP restrictions reduce intake of prebiotics which are important for good gut health.
-A low intake of prebiotics can lead to a diminishing response to the diet over time (i.e. becoming more sensitive to FODMAP containing foods) with deterioration of healthy gut bacteria.
+A low intake of prebiotics can lead to becoming more sensitive to FODMAP containing foods over time and a drop in healthy gut bacteria.

 Trialling the wrong approach or limited response to the diet